 Using a super gritty succulent soil mix to pot up your succulents and cactus plants will make overwatering almost impossible (especially if you grow your succulents in a clay pot).
 A well draining soil mix will prevent root rot that can quickly be caused by heavy soil blends.
 A gritty succulent soil mix really does make growing succulents a snap.

-Another awesome thing I love about using gritty soil is that soil gnats won’t breed in there!
+Another awesome thing I love about using gritty soil is that fungus gnats won’t breed in there!
 When you have a large collection of plants like I do, soil gnats can become a huge problem!
 But since soil gnats need moist soil to live and breed, they can’t survive in a fast draining gritty soil mix.

 Bonsai Jack Gritty Succulent Soil Mix